turbot/guardrails-docs/docs/guides/hosting-guardrails/updating-stacks/update-tef/index.md

 # Update Turbot Guardrails Enterprise Foundation (TEF)

 In this guide, you will:
-- Use AWS Service Catalog to update Turbot Guardrails Enterprise Foundation (TEF)
+- Use AWS Service Catalog to update Turbot Guardrails Enterprise Foundation (TEF).
 - Monitor and troubleshoot the TEF update process.

 The [Turbot Guardrails Enterprise Foundation (TEF)](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-foundation-tef) is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.